-The biggest benefit of having an aluminum-clad window is the lack of interior and exterior maintenance.
+The most significant benefit of having an aluminum-clad window is the lack of interior and exterior maintenance.
 Wood windows require heavy upkeep on the exterior to make them last and maintain their look.

 If wood exteriors are not properly sealed and maintained as time goes on, they are susceptible to rotting and decaying.

-Marvin Ultimate windows in particular are made with extruded aluminum.
-This aluminum cladding is thicker than and stronger than rolled-on aluminum, where the aluminum is rolled over the wood frame.
-Extruded aluminum cladding is extremely durable and can withstand rain, heat, wind, hail, and more.
+Marvin Ultimate windows, in particular, are made with extruded aluminum.
+This aluminum cladding is thicker and stronger than rolled-on aluminum, where the aluminum is rolled over the wood frame.
+Extruded aluminum cladding is extremely durable and can withstand rain, heat, wind, and hail.

 This makes the Marvin Ultimate window durable and almost maintenance-free with the benefits of the wood window look.

-There are almost no drawbacks as far as durability and material of the Marvin Ultimate wood and aluminum clad window.
+There are almost no drawbacks regarding the durability and material of the Marvin Ultimate wood and aluminum-clad window.

-Because the interior of the window is all wood, it will still require proper maintenance to make sure the window is properly sealed and cared for on the outside as well.
-Aluminum has improved in durability and strength over the years, making it versatile and usable in any climate.
+Because the window's interior is all wood, it will still require proper maintenance to ensure it is properly sealed and cared for on the outside.
+Aluminum has improved durability and strength, making it versatile and usable in any climate.